4dn-dcic/fish_omics_format/docs/source/core_spot_trace.rst

 Summary
 -------

-*(each line corresponds to an individual DNA bright Spot along a polymeric Trace)*

 This is the mandatory core table of the 4DN FISH-omics Format for Chromatin Tracing.
 This table is used to record and exchange the primary results of Chromatin Tracing experiments.
 The Table is organized around individual DNA